wzh99/IRL/README.md

 ### Parsing

 The lexer and parser are all written by hand.
 The lexical and syntactical rules can be seen in [`compile::syntax`](src/compile/syntax.rs).
-The grammar is an LL(1) one.
+The grammar is LL(2).
 The lexer creates a token one at a time.
 The recursive-descent parser keeps a buffer for the incoming token stream, either peeks to see which rule to use, or consumes token in the buffer to progress.
 The parsing is rather efficient.

 ### Construction and Verification